httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Several different named query parameters MAY be included in the covered components.
 Single named parameters MAY occur in any order in the covered components.

-The component value of a single named parameter is the `valueString` of the named query parameter defined by "application/x-www-form-urlencoded parsing" section of {{HTMLURL}}, which is the value after percent-encoded octets are decoded.
+The component value of a single named parameter is calculated by the following process:

+1. Parse the `valueString` of the named query parameter defined by the "application/x-www-form-urlencoded parsing" section of {{HTMLURL}}, which is the value after percent-encoded octets are decoded
+2. Encode the `valueString` using the "percent-encode after encoding" process defined by the "application/x-www-form-urlencoded serializing" section of {{HTMLURL}}, which results in an ASCII string
+3. This ASCII string is the component value

 Note that this value does not include any leading `?` characters, equals sign `=`, or separating `&` characters.
-Named query parameters with an empty `valueString` are included with an empty string as the component value.
+Named query parameters with an empty `valueString` have an empty string as the component value.

 If a query parameter is named as a covered component but it does not occur in the query parameters, this MUST cause an error in the signature base generation.